 Before downsizing, I purchased a light box for my art studio.
 It was handy and worked great for finessing my art, but it was also expensive, bulky and difficult to use due to the electrical cord.

 I sold my light box in an estate sale when I moved to Seattle, but as I do more hand-lettering and bullet journal layout designing, I found myself needing a lightbox again.
-This time, a bulky professional model just wasn’t an option- due to my space constraints in my tiny studio apartment- so I made my own!
+This time, a bulky professional model just wasn’t an option due to my space constraints in my tiny studio apartment- so I made my own!

 I’d see some tutorials on Pinterest recommending Christmas lights and Rubbermaid totes- but these options seemed even bulkier than a regular lightbox, still required negotiating a cord, and made no promise of a stable work surface. (the bottom of a plastic tote is designed to interlock, not to function as a tabletop, making my attempts to use one as a light box a total bust) This wasn’t an option that could work for me.

 Time to get creative!
 After some brainstorming I came up with this method which combines a clear frosted plastic project box (like the type used by contractors to hold permits and specs) with cheap, battery-powered, and powerfully bright LED lights.

 Items needed to Build your Portable Light Box for Tracing:

 First I ordered a number of different clear project boxes from Amazon.
 (Free returns for the win, am I right?)
 I wasn’t exactly sure what I needed but after checking out the boxes I got, I settled on this one by Janrax without debate.
 It’s only 2.5cm deep, which keeps the lights from sliding around too much and makes it perfect for storing in small spaces and carrying between home, office, and class.